tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - Builds an image via `mklittlefs` or `mkspiffs` and flashes it with `esptool` to the SPIFFS partition.
 - Reads tool paths and upload speed from `arduino-cli compile --show-properties` and parses `partitions.csv` in the build output to find offset/size.
 - Closes an open serial monitor before flashing and reopens it after.
+- When running inside WSL, the extension automatically captures `arduino-cli.exe --show-properties` on Windows and launches `esptool.exe` there whenever the selected port is a Windows `COM`, so you can keep building under Linux while flashing over the native driver stack.

 #### Embed assets or upload a data image?